tarwn/lessthandot-hugo/blogs/content/posts/2012-03-12-forgotten-art-of-using-what.md

 **How strict should you be with this?**

 Creating a situation where you run your day based on formulas that you abide by without misdirection can create a more efficient process overall.
 However, taking risk factors on certain tasks that have a lower level impact is also as important.
 Utilizing PowerShell, mentioned in our example above, may be the right option to allow you the ability to learn the newer scripting abilities.
 It may prove to be a future replacement for what was selected as a technology to utilize.
-This can be seen in efficiency and effectiveness in overall time to develop the scripts (or programs, statements, etc…) The impact level should be considered, always.
+This can be seen in efficiency and effectiveness in overall time to develop the scripts (or programs, statements, etc...)
+The impact level should be considered, always.

 Following this task formula can be extremely effective when risk and impact to the requirements of the task area also taken into account.
 Remember, learning new technologies has its place and is an absolute critical aspect to a computing profession.
 Putting aside efficiency and success rates in your career should not be done however to utilize those technologies simply because they exist.